 Optimal Breathing™ techniques help in relaxed, grounded breathing, which helps in decreasing metabolic demands and increases oxygen supply to all parts of the body, including the brain.
 The increased oxygen levels help in reducing stress and anxiety and allow children with ASD to learn better and for developmental mechanisms to improve.

 Optimal Breathing is vital in maintaining physiological equilibrium, aka homeostasis.
 ASD and autism are better managed with early intervention as with age; children gain additional height and weight that further increases the metabolic load on developing systems.
 A weak diaphragm is unable to cope with the stress, and maybe a reason that ASD medical and health concerns appear to worsen with age.
 The diaphragm is also the body’s main muscle organ that helps to create flexibility, overall physical stability, and core strength necessary for the development of fine motor skills.

 Optimal Breathing™ helps maintain a healthy gastrointestinal tract.
-Oxygen plays a vital role in digestive processes, aiding absorption of digested food matter, evacuation of fecal matter through oxygen activated enzyme systems and the pumping action of the diaphragm.
-Oxygen also increases the bowels ability to restrict harmful waste products crossing the intestines gap junctions easily, and thus protects the body and promotes gut health.
+Oxygen plays a vital role in digestive processes, aiding the absorption of digested food matter, evacuation of fecal matter through oxygen-activated enzyme systems, and the pumping action of the diaphragm.
+Oxygen also increases the bowel's ability to restrict harmful waste products crossing the intestine's gap junctions easily, thus protecting the body and promoting gut health.
 The oxygen also aids in enhancing gut flora and the entire microbiome.

 When it comes to Autism, early intervention can change a life.

 Research has made clear that high-quality early intervention and prevention can improve learning, communication, and social skills, as well as underlying brain development.
 Don’t wait till it is too late.

 Interviews with Denis

 - Mold Could Be in Your Home Right Now.
 Are You at Risk?